 Swanton Pacific Ranch

 Owned and operated by California Polytechnic State University, Swanton Pacific Ranch produces over five tons of apples every year.
-The two-acre orchard hosts 12 different apple varieties, all with individual ripening periods, meaning that the picking season lasts well into late fall (this year, they are estimating early November).
+The two-acre orchard hosts 12 different apple varieties, all with individual ripening periods, meaning that the picking season lasts into October.
 Nestled in the foothills along the central coast and outlying Monterey Bay, this orchard is the perfect distance away for a family day trip!

-The u-pick apple season has already started at Gizdich and lasts about 4 weeks.
-While not all apple varieties are available for picking (you can expect Golden Delicious, Red Delicious, Pippins and Galas this year), they do have many varieties for sale in the barn.
+The u-pick apple season at Gizdich starts in mid September and lasts about a month.
+While not all apple varieties are available for picking (you can expect Golden Delicious, Red Delicious, Pippins and Galas), they do have many varieties for sale in the barn.
 Visit their website to see what varieties are in season.
 Stay for a self-guided tour of the apple orchard and berry farms.
 If you’re visiting on Saturdays (September-May only), you can watch the apples get pressed for juice!
 Make sure you make time to head to the bake shop after picking to grab one of their out-of-this-world pies to take home or enjoy a slice a la mode while the kids play behind the barn.
 If you visit on a hot day, cool down the kidlets with an apple popsicle or apple slush.
-The are open 9 a.m.–5 p.m. daily during picking season.
+They are open 9 a.m.–5 p.m. daily during picking season.
+Check online for strawberry picking availability and you can get both at one time!
+Bring your own containers.

 55 Peckham Rd.

-Also located in the beautiful Santa Cruz Basin, Clearview Orchards offers a huge variety of certified organic apples, specializing in Gala and Fuji, Honey Crisp, Mitsu and Pink Lady during their early September through end of October season.
+Also located in the beautiful Santa Cruz Basin, Clearview Orchards offers a huge variety of certified organic apples, specializing in Gala and Fuji, Honey Crisp and Mitsu during their early-September through end of October season.
 Pick some apples and enjoy their beautiful terraced grounds with a view of the Watsonville valley.
 They also sell delicious local honey and fresh-pressed apple cider.
 Kiddos can even pick out their own pumpkins, just in time for fall.
-Open Saturday and Sundays only, 10 a.m.–5 p.m.
+Open Saturday and Sundays only, 10 a.m.–4 p.m.

 646 Trabing Rd.